Charles Ingram: Trial

 Following a trial at Southwark Crown Court lasting four weeks (including jury deliberation for three and a half days), Ingram, his wife and Whittock were convicted by a majority verdict of their offences on 7 April 2003.
-Both of the Ingrams and Whittock were given prison sentences, suspended for two years—the Ingrams were sentenced to eighteen months; Whittock was sentenced to twelve months—and each fined £15,000 and ordered to pay £10,000 towards prosecution costs.
-Within two months of the verdict and sentence, the trial's judge ordered the Ingrams to pay additional defence costs, which left them repaying a total of £115,000.
+Both of the Ingrams and Whittock were given prison sentences, suspended for two years—the Ingrams were sentenced to 18 months; Whittock was sentenced to 12 months—and each fined £15,000 and ordered to pay £10,000 towards prosecution costs.
+Within two months of the verdict and sentence, the trial's judge ordered the Ingrams to pay additional defence costs, which left them paying a total of £115,000.

-On 19 August 2003, the Army Board ordered Ingram to resign his commission as a major after sixteen years of service, but stated that this would not affect his pension entitlements.
+On 19 August 2003, the Army Board ordered Ingram to resign his commission as a major after 16 years of service, but this did not affect his pension entitlements.

 On 19 May 2004, the Court of Appeal denied Ingram leave to appeal against his conviction and upheld his sentence but agreed to quash his wife's fine and prosecution costs.
 On 5 October, the House of Lords denied Ingram leave to appeal against his fine and prosecution costs, and he appealed to the European Court of Human Rights.
 On 20 October, the original trial judge reduced Ingram's defence costs order to £25,000 and Diana's defence costs order to £5,000.
 Ingram's defence costs were later further reduced to £5,000 on appeal.

 In 2006, the journalist Jon Ronson, who covered the case at the time for The Guardian, wrote that he believed the Ingrams might be innocent.
 Ronson, who attended every day of the trial, had observed that when the word "cough" was mentioned, pensioners in the public gallery had coughed.
 James Plaskett, a chess grandmaster who had appeared in the Fastest Finger First round several times before winning £250,000 in January 2006, argued this was an example of coughs caused by unconscious triggers; Whittock or others had simply coughed involuntarily upon hearing the correct answer.
 Whittock was also accused of having coughed after Ingram mentioned an incorrect option and quickly followed it with a smothered "no".
 However, Plaskett, who had sat in the same seat, argued that someone might have said it in response to an incorrect option in the same way that other contestants have been known to whisper "no".